nytdevansh/Cool/README.md

 # 🎬 Cool — Video Wallpaper for macOS

-A lightweight, C++-powered video wallpaper engine for macOS that plays videos behind your desktop icons.
+A modern video wallpaper engine for macOS that plays videos behind your desktop icons.

-Built with pure C++, Objective-C++ bridges, and zero Swift drama.
+Built with C++, Swift, Objective-C++ bridges, and CMake.

 ---